wch/vagrant-ec2-r/README.markdown

 Thanks
 ======
-This project is sponsored by [Keming Labs](http://keminglabs.com), a technical design studio specializing in data visualization.
+This project is based on [vagrant-ec2](https://github.com/lynaghk/vagrant-ec2/) from Keming labs.